-Nursing can be one of the most rewarding, as well as profitable careers to have.
+Nursing can be one of the most rewarding and profitable careers to have.
 Job opportunities are plentiful right now with the demands on healthcare increasing exponentially.
-With the right education and skills, it’s possible to land the nursing job of your dreams.
-I do recommend doing thorough research into educational requirements, salary, and general job descriptions.
-To get you started, here are some top benefits of a nursing career.
+With the right education and skills, it’s possible to land the nursing job of your dreams that leads to the nursing career of your dreams.
+I recommend thoroughly researching educational requirements, salary, and general job descriptions.
+Here are some top benefits of a nursing career to get you started.

 Pro #1: Put Your Education to Good Use